Ishansoni06/ERC_Password_Display/README.md

 ### 4. Microcontroller Logic (microcontroller/)

 - Device: ESP32 (planned)
-- Status: Draft code prepared
+- Status: Draft code prepared and in the process of testing using Wokwi simulator
 - Responsibilities:
    - Control LED patterns sequentially or statically
    - Accept 128-byte encoded stream and display it using RGB patterns